ARCHIVED: In Windows Me, how do I make a VPN connection to the IU network?

 Creating a VPN connection

 Note: If you are a student, faculty member, or staff member at Indiana University Bloomington, IUPUI, or IU East, use the IU Secure network for wireless access.
-For help, see About IU Secure wireless If you are visiting IU, instead see Network Access accounts (guest wireless access) at IUB, IUPUI, IUE, IUN, and IUS.
+For help, see About IU Secure wireless If you are visiting IU, instead see About Network Access accounts (guest wireless access) at IUB, IUPUI, IUE, IUK, IUN, IUS, IUSB, and IUPUC.